openplanet-nl/nadeoapi-docs/docs/auth.md

 ---

+## Using the token

+All game APIs require you to send the obtained token along - the format is always the same.

+Simply set the following header on all your requests:

+  Authorization: nadeo_v1 t=<token>

+And make sure you're using the correct audience for the endpoint (see the table below).

+---

 # Base URLs and audiences
-The API's base URL's and their necessary audiences are:
+The API base URLs and their necessary audiences are:

 URL | Audience
 ---|---